tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 <hr>

-10. We've done enough so that we can now draw the dots - by calling our helper function - here it is:
+10. We've done enough so that we can now draw the dots - by calling our helper function - here it is - go ahead and add the following to `loop()`:

     ```js
     drawCircle(ctx,x,y,2,"white");